sm0223/sm0223/README.md

 - 👀 I’m interested in Algorihtms and Machine Learning and Chess
 - 🌱 I’m currently pursduing M.Tech from IIIT Bangalore
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ... way2smondal@gmail.com
+- 📫 How to reach me on mailto:way2smondal@gmail.com